JuliaLang/www.julialang.org/jsoc/gsoc/turing.md

 **Expected output:** A set of Distributions.jl objects where `logpdf` calls can be easily run through a GPU.

 ## GPnet extensions
-One of Turing's sattelite packages, [GPnet](https://github.com/TuringLang/GPnet.jl), is designed to provide a comprehensive suite of Gaussian process tools.
+One of Turing's satellite packages, [GPnet](https://github.com/TuringLang/GPnet.jl), is designed to provide a comprehensive suite of Gaussian process tools.
 See [this issue](https://github.com/TuringLang/GPnet.jl/issues/2) for potential tasks -- there's a lot of interesting stuff going on with GPs, and this task in particular may have some creative freedom to it.

 **Recommended skills:** Gaussian processes.
 Some Python required, as GPnet uses PyCall.